Netherlands ended its false-self-employment moratorium — five years of payroll tax bills hit principals.

 02Who solves this today

-Listed providers publicly market to Dutch hirers on the Wet DBA / schijnzelfstandigheid niche from their own homepages.
+Listed providers publicly market to Dutch hirers on the Wet DBA / apparent-self-employment niche from their own homepages.
 Inclusion is not endorsement.
-Several adjacent vendors were considered and excluded — HeadFirst Group surfaces zzp'ers in its news headlines but the homepage does not self-market a Wet-DBA risk-assessment product; ZZP Nederland is an industry body and advocacy organisation rather than a vendor, and is cited as a source in section 01; ZZP Barometer's TLS certificate was not reachable on the date of writing; Schijnzelfstandig.nl, Iridium Advies and Adviesbureau Wet DBA were not reachable; BC.nl (publisher of Brisk Magazine) lists ZZP'ers as a navigation category but the homepage does not self-market a compliance product.
+Several adjacent vendors were considered and excluded — HeadFirst Group surfaces contractors in its news headlines but the homepage does not self-market a Wet-DBA risk-assessment product; ZZP Nederland is an industry body and advocacy organisation rather than a vendor, and is cited as a source in section 01; ZZP Barometer's TLS certificate was not reachable on the date of writing; Schijnzelfstandig.nl, Iridium Advies and Adviesbureau Wet DBA were not reachable; BC.nl (publisher of Brisk Magazine) lists contractors as a navigation category but the homepage does not self-market a compliance product.
 All were dropped under the precedent that two-to-three verified entries beat four with a weak link.
 Trade-press, regulator and industry-body materials cited above in section 01 are the source of the operator-side narrative, not solution providers.

 Listed companies — manage your entry.
-If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — let us know.
+If you are one of the providers above and anything here is wrong, missing, or out of date, or you would rather not be listed, let us know.
 Removal is processed within 24 hours; corrections within 7 business days.
 We do not contact listed companies first; we publish what your own public marketing claims and respond when you reach out.
 Email contact@aikraft.com.